BigSoftVideo/DOTEbase/dotespace.md

 The DOTEspace configuration is not recoverable.
 Note that the data stored in those watch folders is NOT deleted, just the pointers to watch folders in the named DOTEspace.

+### Status of objects in the DOTEspace panel

+When a DOTEspace is created and a watch folder(s) added, then all Projects and Transcripts found in the watch folder(s) are listed.
+Each Project and Transcript can be be toggled AVAILABLE/UNAVAILABLE.
+This means that the Project and/or Transcript (and the associated clips) are no longer available to the _DOTEbase_ engine, eg. they are not listed in Collections Browser, Collection Viewer, Search, Tag Manager.

+When a Project and/or Transcript is viewed using the EYE icon, then it becomes ACTIVE.
+This means that the Project and/or Transcript (and associated clips) are viewable in the Transcript panel, the Clips Viewer and the Media Clips Organiser.
+They are viewable even if the Project and/or Transcript is toggled unavailable.

+When multiple DOTEspaces, Projects and/or Transcripts are clicked using `SHIFT` or `CTRL` on Windows (`SHIFT` or `OPTION` on Mac), then they become a SELECTED group.
+This means that the DOTEspaces, Projects and/or Transcripts in the selected group can be included in the scope of the Clips Viewer, Search and Tag Manager (selected DOTEspace only).

 ### Actions available in the DOTEspace panel

 The actions below are available for specific objects in the DOTEspace tree.